-Here, Monty demonstrates how to take hardwood cuttings from species roses:
+Here, Monty demonstrates how to take hardwood cuttings from species roses, in autumn or winter:

 Secateurs are the best tool to use to take cuttings and to help you choose the right pair for you we've reviewed different types of secateurs and put together a list of the best secateurs

 There are also more detailed, individual secateur reviews.

 - Best Buy: Okatsune 103 Bypass Secateurs

 - Best Buy: Burgon and Ball Left Handed Bypass

 - Best Buy: Wolf Garten Telescopic Anvil Lopper

 - Best Buy: Fiskars Power Gear X Anvil Lopper LX9